wallgeek/wallgeek/README.md

-- 👋 Hi, I’m @wallgeek
+- 👋 Hi, I’m Abhishek
-- 👀 I’m interested in checking out creative projects
-- 🌱 I’m currently learning to Architect
+- 👀 I have mostly worked on NodeJS, MongoDB and GraphQL
-- 💞️ I’m looking to collaborate on nodejs projects
+- 💞️ For any project on node, do contact me
-- 📫 You can reach me at linkedin https://www.linkedin.com/in/khare-iitk/
+- 📫 You can also reach me at linkedin https://www.linkedin.com/in/khare-iitk/

 <!---
 wallgeek/wallgeek is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.